SkygearIO/features/features/26-mfa/api.md

   #
   # Default is 'off'
   enforcement: 'off'
+  # The total maximum number of authenticator the user can register.
+  # Valid values is [0, 15].
+  # Default is 1.
+  maximum: 1
   totp:
     # The maximum number of TOTP authenticator the user can register.
-    # Valid values is [0, 10].
+    # Valid values is [0, 5].
-    # Default is 1.
+    # Default is 0.
-    maximum: 1
+    maximum: 0
   oob:
+    sms:
+      # The maximum number of OOB-SMS authenticator the user can register.
+      # Valid values is [0, 5].
+      # Default is 0.
+      maximum: 0
+    email:
-    # The maximum number of OOB authenticator the user can register.
+      # The maximum number of OOB-Email authenticator the user can register.
-    # Valid values is [0, 10].
+      # Valid values is [0, 5].
-    # Default is 1.
+      # Default is 0.
-    maximum: 1
+      maximum: 0
   bearer_token:
     # How many days the bearer token is valid.
 Default is 30.
     expire_in_days: 30